Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v3/general-usage.md

 ## Programmatic usage (with service)

 You can also parse dynamic content directly in Typescript by injecting the `DynamicHooksService` and calling its `parse`-method programmatically.
-The `DynamicHooksComponent` internally does the same thing.

 ```ts
   parse(